Skip to main content

 Upload a file to your knowledge base.
 Inherent handles parsing, chunking, and embedding automatically.

-curl -X POST https://api.inherent.systems/api/v1/documents \
+curl -X POST https://api.inherent.sh/v1/documents \

 -H "X-API-Key: $INHERENT_API_KEY" \